18 hobbies for women that will spark creativity and help you discover a new passion

 Nordic Walking uses poles that propel you forward.
 This means you engage your upper body more than when rambling or trekking.
 It’s also great for those with joint problems, as the poles mean you’re applying less pressure when walking.
 “Public Health England and the Centre for Aging Better recently said it’s one of the best activities for strengthening muscles and balance,” Dr Melanie Wynne-Jones told w&h.
 “Which is essential, as this tends to deteriorate as we age, making us more prone to falls.”

 It's no secret that walking in nature is good for body and soul, with the benefits of forest bathing earning it a huge following across the world.
 Whether you live near the ocean, forest or want to take in the sights of your hometown, walking gives us space to think, gets our joints moving, and allows us to breathe in some fresh air.
 Nordic walking poles cost around $30 / £30 and you will also need a good pair of walking shoes (check out our guide to the best women's walking shoes if you're in the market for a new pair).
 Then it's worth getting in touch with a Nordic Walking instructor to find out about walking routes near you.
-You can find out more (opens in new tab) at Nordic Walking UK.
+This is also a great hobby for couples if you want to start with a companion.
+You can find out more at Nordic Walking UK.

 3. Wild swimming